Boneless-Sans/Awful/README.md

-# Projects (mostly documentation for Neighborhood)
-## Majority of the files here (in com.boneless):
+# Documentation & Usage

 # Utils
 ## AudioPlayer
 AudioPlayer takes 1 parameter, that being the file name and plays the provided Audio File.
 ### Usage
-AudioPlayer will auto fill the directory to the path of *src/main/resources/assets/* all thats needed is the filename.
+AudioPlayer will autofill the directory to the path of *src/main/resources/assets/* all that's needed is the filename.

 #### AudioPlayer.play(filename);
 AudioPlayer does not need to its own instance, it can be called on via